Primary lab: Learning Ecologies Lab

-I am learning scientist with interests in urban environmental education and learning ecosystems.
 My approach to research weaves together learning sciences, naturalist practices, community-based stewardship and ecological design.
 My teaching practice also draws on these disciplines and is structured to strengthen student motivation through a focus on learner interest.
 My research and teaching are both guided by my commitment to supporting just and equitable learning experiences within thriving multispecies urban communities.

-My interest areas include:
+My research areas include:

 - Urban environmental education